ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 ### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 ([model_builder.py](vehicle_control/model/model_builder.py)).

-The model includes `ELU` layers to introduce non-linearity (code line 20).
+The model includes `ELU` layers to introduce non-linearity ([model_builder.py](vehicle_control/model/model_builder.py)).
 I chose `ELU` rather than `RELU` because research shows `ELU` performs better ([(Clevert, et al., 2015), (Pedamonti, 2018)](#References)).

-### 2. Attempts to reduce overfitting in the model
+### 2. Attempts to reduce over-fitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-To mitigate the risk of overfititng I use Dropout and Max Pooling.
+I trained and validated the model on different data sets to ensure that the model was not over-fitting.
+I tested the model by running it through the simulator and ensuring that the vehicle could stay on the track.
+To mitigate the risk of over-fitting I use Dropout and Max Pooling.

 **Dropout Layers**